Housemaids: To Have or Not to Have

 As we are having dinner one evening, Arthur’s wife, Samantha, turns to me and says: “Arthur tells me you have two little boys back home?”

 Samantha continues: “With two boys at those ages your wife must have her hands full.
 What with you out of the country and all.
 Does your wife work?”

 “No, my wife, Cory, doesn’t work.
 But yes, it would be quite hectic for her if she didn’t have help.
 But we have a nanny that pretty much takes care of the two boys on a full time basis.”

 Samantha raises an eyebrow and says: “Really?
 You mean the nanny lives in your home full time like an au pair?”

 “Yes, that’s exactly what she is.
 An au pair, with a monthly salary, plus free room and board.
-She also has a bedroom that has its own toilet and bath”
+She also has her own bedroom that has its own toilet and bath."

 “Oh, that’s nice.
 Your wife can then dedicate all her time to doing other things in the home without having to worry about the kids.”

 I was a little embarrassed when I replied: